Student Affairs Awards

 • Commitment to help personalize and humanize an often complex and overwhelming University to make the campus more centralized and have an at home feel.

-• Advances the mission of the Student Affairs through the service of various programs and initiatives for the development of students’ learning
+• Advances the mission of Student Affairs through the service of various programs and initiatives for the development of students’ learning